-As a result of this IRS ruling policy, the spin-off is also conditioned upon the receipt by Yahoo of the opinion of Skadden Arps, in form and substance reasonably acceptable to Yahoo, to the effect that, under current U.S. federal income tax law, the spin-off will qualify as a tax-free transaction to Yahoo and its stockholders under Sections 355 and 368(a)(1)(D) of the Code.
-The opinion may rely on the continued validity of the IRS Ruling, as to the matters covered by the IRS Ruling, and will be based upon specified assumptions, as well as statements, representations, and specified undertakings made by officers of Yahoo and Aabaco.
+The spin-off is conditioned upon the receipt by Yahoo of the opinion of Skadden Arps, in form and substance reasonably acceptable to Yahoo, to the effect that, under current U.S. federal income tax law, the spin-off will qualify as a tax-free transaction to Yahoo and its stockholders under Sections 355 and 368(a)(1)(D) of the Code.
+The opinion will be based upon specified assumptions, as well as statements, representations, and specified undertakings made by officers of Yahoo and Aabaco.
 These assumptions, statements, representations, and undertakings are expected to relate to, among other things, Yahoo's business reasons for engaging in the spin-off, the conduct of specified business activities by Yahoo and Aabaco, and the current plans and intentions of Yahoo and Aabaco to continue conducting those business activities and not to materially modify their ownership or capital structure following the spin-off.
 If any of those statements, representations, or assumptions is incorrect or untrue in any material respect, or any of those undertakings is not complied with, or if the facts upon which the opinion is based are materially different from the facts that prevail at the time of the spin-off, the conclusions reached in the opinion could be adversely affected.
-In addition, the legal authorities upon which the opinion of Skadden Arps is based are subject to change or differing interpretations at any time, possibly with retroactive effect.
-The opinion will not be binding on the IRS or a court, and there is a risk that the IRS may challenge the conclusions reached in the opinion and that a court may sustain such a challenge.